-How to position digital signage screens
+How to position your digital signage screens

-Avoid placing screens too high
+Avoid placing screens that are too high

 Avoid areas that are too bright